oasislinux/oasis/README.md

 However, keep in mind that oasis is an ambitious project, and there is still a lot of work to do.
-Users should be should be comfortable building your own kernel and tinkering their system when things go wrong.
+Users should be should be comfortable building their own kernel and tinkering with their system when things go wrong.
 If you do run into trouble, I'm always happy to help you out.

 [wiki]: https://github.com/michaelforney/oasis/wiki